bitesite/spire-ruby/README.md

 After trying to publish to rubygems.org, we realized we had a name conflict.
 If we changed the name of the gem, that would also affect the code that requires the top-level package.
 Until we're willing to release a Major version upgrade with breaking changes, we'll just have to publish via GitHub.

-When we're ready to release a new version:
+Until then, when we're ready to release a new version:

 1. On master, `git checkout master`
 2. Make sure you have the latest changes `git pull`